inteliclinic/neuroon-signal-binary-parser/README.md

 ## Raison d'être

-New Neuroon's firmware allows to subscribe on 2 Bluetooth Low Energy notifications characteristics.
+New Neuroon's firmware allows to subscribe onto 2 Bluetooth Low Energy notifications characteristics.
 This characteristics' notifications deliver in real-time binary frames containing data from Neuroon's sensors.
 Some interface applications, suchs as Neuroon's Lucid Dreaming Research Application gather these streams of binary frames of data into files.